vfarah-if/GitPlayground/src/ngAccidentStatistics/README.md

 [Creating streams in angular](https://blog.angularindepth.com/the-extensive-guide-to-creating-streams-in-rxjs-aaa02baaff9a)

-Map stuff
+## Map libraries and better understa

-Take a look at utilising this with [openlayers map](https://openlayers.org/en/latest/apidoc/) and code is [here](https://github.com/openlayers/openlayers)
+Take a look at utilising this with [openlayers map documentation](https://openlayers.org/en/latest/apidoc/) and code is [here](https://github.com/openlayers/openlayers)

+Take a look at [https://leafletjs.com/](https://leafletjs.com/) for information about the map utility Angular version and typings, look at [https://openlayers.org/en/latest/apidoc/](https://openlayers.org/en/latest/apidoc/) for extending what is here